-Fergal is a grade 2 conservation architect based in Dublin and has additional qualifications in project management having completed the RIAI Built Environment Project Management Course & PMP certification/membership of Project Management International.
+Fergal is an RIAI grade 2 conservation architect based in Dublin and has additional qualifications in project management having completed the RIAI Built Environment Project Management Course & PMP certification/membership of Project Management International.
 He has also completed various courses in sustainability and building energy efficiency including commercial & domestic energy rating assessments.

 Fergal was nominated by Meath County Council as best architect in the 2007 LAMA Awards.